 Best Ever Tweet:

-Made Possible Because of Our Best Ever Sponsors:
+Made Possible Because of Our Best Ever Sponsor:

 Joe Fairless: Best Ever listeners, how are you doing?
 Welcome to the best real estate investing advice ever show.
 I'm Joe Fairless, and this is the world's longest-running daily real estate investing podcast.
 We only talk about the best advice ever, we don't get into any of that fluffy stuff.